ctb/titus-blog/src/trinity-in-silico-normalize.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Trinity implementation goes over the data 5x, while my
-implementation goes over the data twice (the minimum needed).
-Both
+implementation goes over the data twice (the minimum needed by the
-read in all the k-mers in order to count them, which balloons the
+approach).
+Both read in all the k-mers in order to count them,
-required memory horrendously.
-Is there a way to get back to the
+which balloons the required memory horrendously.
+Is there a way to
-streaming goodness of diginorm, which looks at each sequence only
+get back to the streaming goodness of diginorm, which looks at each
-once?
+sequence only once?

 It turns out there is, at least approximately.
 The following code does the trick::